Introduction to WordPress vs. HTML

 Every website owner wants to create and manage their site to be easy.
 So, let’s compare which one is easy to use and more flexible.

 If you use WordPress, you will have complete control over your site.
 Without coding from scratch, you can write and manage content, change your website’s appearance, configure its settings from the dashboard, and extend the functionality using plugins.

 For the platform’s flexibility, you must spend time, effort, and money on updated software, themes, and plugins.
 You have to make your site safe and compatible.
 However, it will not take day-to-day management.

 You can easily use WordPress because it has all the menus and options and can be managed from a single dashboard.
 You can add, modify, delete, and update anytime without hiring someone.

 As you see, WordPress has all the functionality for managing any site and how it looks- HTML is not lucky enough.
 You won’t get any dashboard with built-in features, themes, and plugins to automate your task.

-Instead, you have to write HTML or CSS scripts for that, and if you don’t know how you have to pay someone who knows.
+Instead, you must write HTML or CSS scripts for that; if you don’t know how you must pay someone who knows.

 If your website does not need frequent updates, then HTML can be your choice because it requires fewer server resources.
 It will be cheaper and easy to build, and you don’t have to worry about updating software or extensions.

 Pricing can be a significant factor for someone who wants to build a website.
-Building a website may include design and technical knowledge but not in the case of WordPress.
-Now let’s look at a pricing comparison for WordPress and HTML sites.
+Building a website may include design and technical knowledge, but not in the case of WordPress.
+Let’s look at a pricing comparison for WordPress and HTML sites.